ileathan/leat-poker/README.md

       Deck.shreads =
         Shuffled.toString('hex')
       ;
-      // Reduce the deck till we have no repeats. const Debloated = Object.keys(
+      // Reduce till we have a deck (no repeats). const Debloated = Object.keys(
         c.from16to52(Deck.shreads)
          .split('').reduce(